 Digital Object Identifier (DOI)

 Carroll, F. Ivy; Blough, Bruce E.; Mascarella, S. Wayne; Navarro, Hernan A.; Eaton, J. Brek; Lukas, Ronald J.; and Damaj, M. Imad, "Synthesis And Biological Evaluation Of Bupropion Analogues As Potential Pharmacotherapies For Smoking Cessation" (2010).
-Neurobiology.
+Translational Neuroscience.
 278.